Get pro tips on how to hang lining paper for wallpaper and painting

 Now repeat on the next strip of lining paper so you have two ready to go.
 Once you have put up the first strip, paste the third strip, then put up the second and then paste the fourth etc. This helps the paste soak into the paper and gives it time to expand and lessens the chances of the edges overlapping.

-Starting on the left, place the pasted strip on the wall with a little overlap in the corner and push up to the marked line.
-Now brush out with a wallpaper hanging brush like this Hamilton Prestige Paperhanger Wallpaper Brush found at Amazon.
+Beginning on the left, position the pasted strip on the wall with a slight overlap in the corner and push it up to the marked line.
+Now, use a wallpaper hanging brush, such as the Hamilton Prestige Paperhanger Wallpaper Brush available on Amazon, to smooth it out.

 Which way do you hang lining paper for painting?